 We recommend you reboot the server after performing an upgrade of the OpenVPN Access Server program.

 Upgrade an entire appliance, OS included

 We have a separation migration or reinstallation guide for this.
 The guide describes how to take a backup of a system and restoring the configuration to another Access Server installation.

 Failover upgrade procedure

+Just as with an ordinary single node setup you should do backups of both nodes first before proceeding.
 With a failover setup you should be careful not to actively run the failover and primary node at different versions, as this may cause some interesting problems with configuration changes between one version and the other.
 With a failover setup it is generally also recommended to follow a specific procedure to avoid triggered the failover unnecessarily, and to ensure you have a way to easily restore connectivity in the rare event that anything goes wrong with the upgrade process.